A resistor is a two-terminal passive electrical part that acts as a circuit element by implementing electrical resistance.

 Several bands have the color code.
 They define the resistance value, tolerance, and, in certain cases, the stability or failure rate when used together.
 The number of bands will range anywhere from three to six.
 Two bands are used to represent the resistance value, with one band serving as a multiplier.
 Resistance values are structured and referred to as desired values.

-The chart to determine the tolerance and resistance for resistors with color codes:
+The chart to determine the tolerance and resistance with resistor color codes:

 |Color||Significant figures||Multiply||Tolerance (%)||Temp. coeff. (ppm/K)||Fail rate|